Header image

 Biological methods for extracting metals- Higher tier only

 Image of a copper mine in Sweden.
 Large amounts of environmental damage is done when mining for metals.
-Extracting metals from metal mines is not what you would call environmentally friendly!
+Extracting metals from metal mines is not what you would call an environmentally friendly option!
+The diagram opposite shows a typical open cast copper mine.
 It uses large amounts of energy and destroys large areas of land.
 Recycling metals would reduce the need for these mines and would also use less energy and reduce the amount of valuable materials being sent to landfill as well as producing less carbon dioxide and other pollutants.

-As an example consider copper.
+As an example consider more environmentally friendly options to extract copper from its ore.
 Copper is a very valuable metal which is in high demand.
 Most of the world's high grade copper ore has been used and so scientists have had to develop methods to extract copper from low grade ores.
 Using traditional methods to extract copper from low grade ores would potentially not be economically viable due to the large amount of copper ore/rock that would have to be dug up and processed to obtain a fairly small amount of copper.
 This would also produce a very large amount of waste that would have to be disposed of and ultimately put somewhere and this of course would lead to loss of land and habitat as well as incurring financial costs.
+However there are other ways to extract metals from their ores that do not require large amounts of energy or cause large amounts of environmental damage.

 Phytomining- Higher tier only

 Plants have been used for many years to clean up land contaminated with heavy metals such as mercury and lead.
-Traditionally the contaminated soil would be simply scooped up by bulldozers and shipped elsewhere for disposal.
+Traditionally the contaminated soil would have be simply been scooped up by bulldozers and shipped elsewhere for disposal.
 This is expensive and polluting.
 Plants can do a similar job but much more cheaply and in a less polluting and more environmentally friendly and sustainable way.
-The plants absorb the heavy metals into their roots and leaves, this will concentrate the metal in the plant cells and tissues.
-When the plants are mature they are simply harvested, dried and then burned.
-The ash produced will contain the heavy metal compounds which can be processed and the metals extracted.
+Certain plants when grown on contaminated land will absorb the polluting heavy metals into their roots and leaves, this will concentrate the metal in the plant cells and tissues.
+When the plants are mature they can then be harvested, dried and then burned.
+The ash produced will contain the heavy metal compounds which can then be processed and the metals extracted.
 Using plants to extract metals like this is called phytomining or phytoextraction.

-Phytomining is often used to extract copper from its low grade ores.
+Phytomining is often used to extract copper from low grade copper ores.
 Here the plants will be grown on the land containing the copper ore and when the plants are fully grown they will be harvested, dried and burned as described above.
-The ash maybe dissolved in sulfuric acid to form a solution of copper sulfate.
-The copper can then be extracted from this solution by electrolysis or by a displacement reaction using scrap iron, as shown below.
+The ash can then dissolved in water which is acidified by adding dilute sulfuric acid to form an acidified copper sulfate solution.
+The copper can then be extracted from this solution by electrolysis or by carrying out a displacement reaction using scrap iron, as shown below.

 Copper extraction using electrolysis.
 The copper solution is obtained by a process called phytomining.